Wim-van-der-Veen/Payter/README.md

 Clone this repository using `git clone <url>` with the url specified at the top of this page.

 Create a personal branch of the master branch where you can commit your code.
-Run `git branch USER-<your-name>` to create a local branch.
+Run `git checkout -b app-<your-name>` to create a local branch.

 ### Testing the application